ibrahimkafie/ip-lookup/README.md

 ## Overview

 The IP Addresses Lookup Project is a web application that allows users to look up information about a given IP addresses.
-The application uses the `@maxmind/geoip2-node` API to retrieve city data for the IP addresses and displays it on the UI.
+The application uses the `@maxmind/geoip2-node` package to retrieve city data for the IP addresses and displays it on the UI.

 The project is built using Nest.js (Node.js, Express.js), and React.